lanpai/2048/README.md

+# 2048
-evolutionary machine learning with the game 2048.
+machine learning with the game 2048